filakhtov/gentoo-use-docs/net-misc/iputils.md

 It is recommended to disable this flag for regular system.

 ### tftpd
-Enable `tftpd` server installation for TFTP (Trivial File Transfer Protocol) support.
+Pass the `-DBUILD_TFTPD=true` option to the meson build commmand.
+Build and install the `tftpd` server component for TFTP (Trivial File Transfer Protocol) support, that is most commonly used for network boot (PXE).

 This flag can safely be disabled unless TFTP server is required (e.g. to run PXE booting server or flashing firmware into certain routers).

 ### tracepath
-Enable `tracepath` tool installation.
-If `ipv6` flag is also enabled tracepath will be built with IPv6 protocol support.
+Pass the `-DBUILD_TRACEPATH=true` option to the meson build commmand.
+Build and install the `tracepath` tool.
+If `ipv6` flag is also enabled tracepath will be built with IPv6 protocol support and the `tracepath6` compatibility link will be created.

 This flag can safely be disabled if `tracepath` tool is not required (e.g. for network diagnostics/debugging).

 ### traceroute6
-Enable `traceroute6` tool installation.
-This flag does not make any changes if `ipv6` flag is disabled.
+Only works if the `ipv6` flag is enabled.
+Pass the `-DBUILD_TRACEROUTE6=true` option to the meson build command.
+Build and install the `traceroute6` tool.
 This flag conflicts with [net-analyzer/traceroute](../../net-analyzer/traceroute.md).

 This flag is not recommended because it only installs IPv6 protocol oriented tool and does not work for IPv4 protocol.
 It is necessary to install `traceroute` via standalone package if IPv4 protocol support is desired.